meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 I will be documenting my journey of building upon Miniforth in future posts on this blog.
-If that sounds like your cup of tea (and it probably does if you've read this far), consider subscribing to the Atom feed or [following me on Twitter][twitter-me] to get notified about new posts.
+If that sounds like your cup of tea (and it probably does if you've read this far), consider subscribing to the RSS feed or [following me on Twitter][twitter-me] to get notified about new posts.

 ---